Food blogging

-Food blogging is a feature of food journalism interlinking a gourmet interest in food, blog writing, and food photography.
-Food blogs are generally written by food enthusiasts often referred to as a “foodies” and can be used commercially by the blogger to earn a profit.
-The first food blog launched in July, 1997 as a running feature on the Chowhound web site.
-Titled “What Jim Had for Dinner”, Chowhound founder Jim Leff cataloged his daily eating.
+Food blogging is a feature of food journalism that interlinks a gourmet interest in food, blog writing, and food photography.
+Food blogs are generally written by food enthusiasts, often referred to as "foodies", and can be used commercially by the blogger to earn a profit.
+The first food blog launched in July 1997 as a running feature on the Chowhound website.
+Titled "What Jim Had for Dinner," Chowhound founder Jim Leff cataloged his daily eating.